Skip to content

 1820: Press

-Another area that Muhammad Ali took much care of in his attempt to modernise Egypt was knowledge and education.
-To do that, Ali, again, sent a mission to Italy to study the different printing methods and buy printing machinery.
+Another area that Muhammad Ali took great care of in his attempt to modernise Egypt was knowledge and education.
+To do that, Ali again sent a mission to Italy to study the different printing methods and buy printing machinery.
 As a result of this mission, the Boulaq Press, Egypt’s first-ever printing press, was established to spread knowledge, enrich intellectuality, and encourage learning.

 The Amiri Press was opened in 1820 in the Boulaq neighbourhood of Cairo.
-In the beginning, it published only military books for the Egyptian army that Muhammad Ali focused on empowering.
+Initially, it published only military books for the Egyptian army that Muhammad Ali focused on empowering.
 After that, more and more majors were included.
-Boulaq Press also allowed the translation of international scientific and literary works from other languages to Arabic, hence making them available for the crowds after they had been long limited to scholars.
+Boulaq Press also allowed the translation of international scientific and literary works from other languages to Arabic, making them available for the crowds after they were long limited to scholars.

 Egypt’s first-ever newspaper was the Jurnal al-Khidiw.
 Well, it was more like a newsletter than a newspaper as we know it.
 The Journal, for short, was published in Turkish and Arabic and was primarily there to update Muhammad Ali with whatever happened in the Egyptian state.